samuello1228/Brainfuck/Products/Debug/data/v3/readme.txt

-remove line comment (remove any character between / and newline) remove all characters except the 8 special characters (if it is not line comment)
+remove line comment (remove any character between / and newline) output all characters between quotes (if it is not line comment)